Maxlm4/AutobuildTest/README.md

 # AutobuildTest

-A near empty project used for testing continuous integration technologies such as:
+A near empty Unity project used for testing continuous integration technologies such as:
 -Github Actions
 -Unity Cloud
 -Fastlane